freakzdev/Feedback/README.md

 <feedback:Message
   Type="success"
   Title="Operation Completed"
-  Description="The operation was completed successfully." />
+  Description="The operation was completed successfully." isVidible="True" />
 ```

 You can also set the properties programmatically: